microsoft/nni/docs/en_US/Compression/QuickStart.rst

    pruner = LevelPruner(tf.get_default_graph(), config_list)
    pruner.compress()

 You can use other compression algorithms in the package of ``nni.compression``.
 The algorithms are implemented in both PyTorch and TensorFlow (partial support on TensorFlow), under ``nni.compression.pytorch`` and ``nni.compression.tensorflow`` respectively.
-You can refer to `Pruner <./Pruner.md>`__ and `Quantizer <./Quantizer.md>`__ for detail description of supported algorithms.
+You can refer to `Pruner <./Pruner.rst>`__ and `Quantizer <./Quantizer.rst>`__ for detail description of supported algorithms.
 Also if you want to use knowledge distillation, you can refer to `KDExample <../TrialExample/KDExample.rst>`__

 A compression algorithm is first instantiated with a ``config_list`` passed in.
 The specification of this ``config_list`` will be described later.

 The function call ``pruner.compress()`` modifies user defined model (in Tensorflow the model can be obtained with ``tf.get_default_graph()``\ , while in PyTorch the model is the defined model class), and the model is modified with masks inserted.
 Then when you run the model, the masks take effect.
 The masks can be adjusted at runtime by the algorithms.

-*Note that, ``pruner.compress`` simply adds masks on model weights, it does not include fine tuning logic.
-If users want to fine tune the compressed model, they need to write the fine tune logic by themselves after ``pruner.compress``.*
+Note that, ``pruner.compress`` simply adds masks on model weights, it does not include fine tuning logic.
+If users want to fine tune the compressed model, they need to write the fine tune logic by themselves after ``pruner.compress``.

 Specification of ``config_list``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^